 Films — Live-Action

 - The T-1000 from Terminator 2: Judgment Day.
 At one point, it gets a piece of an arm shot off; said piece just liquefies and flows back into its foot.
 The major example is when, after being frozen with liquid nitrogen and shattered by a bullet, the hundreds of pieces liquefy and it completely reforms.
 Bonus points for the fact it wasn't in perfect order after reforming, losing control of its shape on occasions (Although this is implied to be due to molecular damage from being frozen rather than from being blown apart).
 This is made more clear in the extended version.

-- Saddam Hussein does that in Hot Shots!
-Part Deux, in an obvious homage to T2 and The Fly.
+- Played for laughs in Hot Shots!
+Part Deux, when Saddam Hussein does that in an obvious homage to T2 and The Fly.

 - In The Spirit, this is how The Octopus and The Spirit are revealed to be practically immortal.